FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 ```

 It's experimental.
 It might break.
 But it's a glimpse of C++'s future, and that future involves a lot less boilerplate.

+## When NOT to Use This

+mirror_hash isn't always the right choice:

+- **Cryptographic hashing**: Use SHA-256, BLAKE3, etc. mirror_hash is for hash tables, not security.
+- **Custom hash semantics**: If only some fields should contribute to the hash (e.g., skip cached values), you need manual control.
+- **Cross-platform determinism**: Hash values may differ between platforms or compiler versions.
+Don't persist them.
+- **Pre-C++26 codebases**: Requires experimental compiler support that may not be production-ready.

+For these cases, stick with hand-written `std::hash` specializations or established libraries.

 ## Try It Out